-The list below gives the total Magnesium content in the 13 items from the general description 'oatmeal' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Magnesium.There are 13 items ranging from Cereals, QUAKER, Instant Oatmeal, Cinnamon Spice, reduced sugar through to Cereals, QUAKER, QUAKER MultiGrain Oatmeal, prepared with water, salt and are ranked by the content or amount per 100g.
+The list below gives the total Magnesium content in the 13 items from the general description 'oatmeal'.These 13 types of oatmeal range from Cereals, QUAKER, Instant Oatmeal, Cinnamon Spice, reduced sugar through to Cereals, QUAKER, QUAKER MultiGrain Oatmeal, prepared with water, salt and are ranked by the content or amount per 100g.

 From the Magnesium content in oatmeal list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Magnesium.
 Each oatmeal item can be scaled by different amounts to adjust the amounts of Magnesium so that it is not just, for example, the values in 100g of Cereals, QUAKER, Instant Oatmeal, Cinnamon Spice, reduced sugar.
 The item can be scaled by quantites in g, oz or typical serving sizes.